AnsariTech-25667/Blog-Website/README.md

 # Full-Stack Blog App using MERN with Secure Auth & Media Upload

 This is a full-stack blogging platform developed by **Maaz Ansari**, featuring secure user authentication, media upload support, and a dynamic frontend interface.
-Built using the powerful MERN stack — MongoDB, Express, React, and Node.js — the project demonstrates modern web development practices including API handling, JWT-based security, image upload with Multer, and modular backend architecture.
+Built using the powerful MERN stack, MongoDB, Express, React, and Node.js, the project demonstrates modern web development practices including API handling, JWT-based security, image upload with Multer, and modular backend architecture.

 ## 🔧 Tech Stack & Why It Was Used